banner-bg

 Fixed costs vs. variable costs

-Fixed and variable costs can be included in operating expenses.
+Fixed and variable costs can be included in your operating expenses.
 Fixed costs are expenses that remain constant month after month, whereas variable costs fluctuate in proportion to your business activities.

-A fixed cost could be your monthly internet bill, which is the same regardless of how many children are enrolled in your programs.
+A fixed cost could be your monthly internet bill, which is the same regardless of how many children are enrolled in your program.
 Meals, on the other hand, are considered a variable cost.
 If your center has more children enrolled, you’ll need to spend more money to provide more meals, i.e., the cost varies.

 Understanding the various types of expenses will allow you to estimate costs more accurately as you create your childcare center budget.